tushgpats/VSD_IITGN_ISM_RISC-V-SoC_Tapeout_Program/README.md

 The TAM→SAM and SAM→SOM Pie Charts illustrate how startups can position themselves in the semiconductor ecosystem.
 While the Total Addressable Market (TAM) is massive at USD 681B+, the Serviceable Available Market (SAM) for open-source and RISC-V solutions is a smaller but fast-growing USD 2–3B.
 Within this, the Serviceable Obtainable Market (SOM) represents realistic capture opportunities of USD 100–300M for startups targeting IoT, AI, and niche applications.

-## Impact of Opensourse and Open Standard on Geopolitics
+## Impact of OpenSource EDA Tools and Open Standard ISAs on Geopolitics
 Open-source EDA tools (Yosys, Ngspice, OpenLane) and open-standard ISAs like RISC-V have the potential to reshape geopolitics in the same way OPEC and crude oil shaped global power in the 1960s.
 In today’s world, semiconductors are the “new oil” — central to defense, AI, communications, and economic competitiveness.
 Traditionally, access to advanced semiconductor design was locked behind expensive proprietary tools (Synopsys, Cadence, Mentor) and proprietary ISAs (ARM, x86), both of which are controlled largely by U.S. and its allies with the exception of French republic which very frequently sides with its own strategic autonomy rather than being reticent to US Policies.
 This has given the U.S. enormous leverage as seen in sanctions on China,Russia where restricting access to EDA software or processor IP can halt entire industries.